ttiny/jsdocgen/README.md

 variable number of arguments.

 `@var <type> [description]`
-Can appear in the context of a property or method to describe the type of this property. 'type' is the same as in `@param`.
-If this tag appears and it has description, but there is no summary, the description will be put in the place of the summary.
+Can appear in the context of a property to describe the type of this property. 'type' is the same as in `@param`.
+If this tag appears and it has description, but there is no doc comment summary, the description of the tag will be put in the place of the doc comment summary.

 <a name="generating"></a>